 Thus far we have assumed that the titrant and the titrand are aqueous solutions.
-Although water is the most common solvent in acid-base titrimetry, switching to a nonaqueous solvent can improve a titration's feasibility.
+Although water is the most common solvent for acid-base titrimetry, switching to a nonaqueous solvent can improve a titration's feasibility.

-For an amphoteric solvent, SH, the autoprotolysis constant, K_s , relates the concentration of its protonated form, SH_2^+ , to that of its deprotonated form, S^-
+For an amphoteric solvent, SH, the autoprotolysis constant, K_s , relates the concentration of its protonated form, SH2+, to its deprotonated form, Sand the solvent's pH and pOH are